 Outreach for care professionals is particularly important as student feedback indicates a knowledge gap.
 “My Personal Adviser hadn’t worked with someone going into Higher Education before me and didn’t know what support I could get from the university.”

 - contextual offer for Home-UK care experienced students

 - optional pre-entry meeting with a widening participation team member and subject academic or financial services representative, if requested

-- access to 51 week accommodation, postponement of first payment deadline until student finance payments are received and the need for a guarantor is waived
+- access to 52-week accommodation, postponement of first payment deadline until student finance payments are received and the need for a guarantor is waived

-- invitation to Kickstart (transitional support sessions during welcome week)
+- invitation to Kickstart (transitional support programme before term starts)

 Students who have received the pre-entry support say;

 “I think the pre entry meeting is an amazing idea and something I didn’t receive at my previous institution.
 It’s amazing that you get flagged up as a care leaver or mature student and signposted to the relevant sources of help.”